PhenixCollaboration/web/_analysis/emcal.md

 [relevant folder](https://github.com/PhenixCollaboration/reana/tree/main/pi0extraction/sim_Pi0Histogram){:target="_blank"}
 in the PHENIX GitHub repository for access to the actual material.

-This is a complete example of the driver script:
+This is the driver script ```Pi0EmbedFiles.csh```.
+Note that symbolic links are created to feed successive files from a holding folder, to the _ROOT_ macro.
 ```bash
 #!/bin/tcsh
 source ./setup_env.csh